michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0012.md

 - n: the layer of air that supports a hovercraft or similar vehicle
 - n: a mechanical damper; absorbs energy of sudden impulses
 ### Family
-cushion: cushioned, cushioning, cushions, cushiony+;cushioning: cushionings
+- cushion: cushioned, cushioning, cushions, cushiony+
+- cushioning: cushionings
 ### Examples
 - The prologue is not just an effective way to frame the show and cushion the impact of its more offensive elements.
 - Sam Fuehring added 10 points in the quarter to provide a cushion before the Orange rallied to within seven in the fourth.